Real Estate Witch

 Redefy4.6 (300 reviews)CO, FL, GA, IL, NC, SC, TN, TX, VA$3,500 (or 1% over $1m)$8,500

-As we see it, Clever Real Estate combines the best of both worlds: a flat fee listing commission of only $3,000 (or 1% for homes over $350,000), and a warm, one-on-one sale experience with a top agent from your local market.
+As we see it, our service combines the best of both worlds: a 1.5% listing fee (or $3,500 for homes over $350,000), and a warm, one-on-one sale experience with a top agent from your local market.

 That translates to big savings on your commission, and a five star agent experience.

-Clever’s agents are pre-vetted with proven track records in their markets.
-With Clever’s flat fee commission structure, you can save thousands of dollars on your home sale.
+Our agents are pre-vetted with proven track records in their markets.
+With our low listing fee, you can save thousands of dollars on your home sale.

 Recommended Reading